-- That the use of systems that give rise to a foreseeable risk of legionellosis is avoided or, where this is not reasonably practicable, written schemes for minimising the risk from exposure are prepared, implemented and monitored - A current legionella risk assessment is in place and a management control programme implemented.
-[Nominated competent persons are appointed by the Academy Trust to undertake Risk Assessments throughout]. - The risk assessment is reviewed every 2 years or when there is significant change to the system or use of the building. - A copy of the risk assessment should be retained at school. - Ensure appropriate statutory and evidential records are maintained for each premises on site, including: - findings of the risk assessment - implementation details of the written scheme - the results of any monitoring, inspection or test including dates and conducted by whom - The risk assessment must be available for any contractor who requires it. - Statutory monitoring will be covered by regular checks undertaken by the nominated competent person and will address any issues that are highlighted by the Risk Assessment. - Additional checks will be required particularly where there are showers and after periods of non-use e.g., summer holidays and these requirements will be addressed IWS. - Seldom used taps/outlets will be identified in consultation with the competent person. - IWS records the running of all seldom used outlets for a minimum of 2 minutes weekly. - Thermostatic temperature control valves are maintained on an annual basis to ensure correct operation.
+- That the use of systems that give rise to a foreseeable risk of legionellosis is avoided or, where this is not reasonably practicable, written schemes for minimising the risk from exposure are prepared, implemented and monitored. - A current legionella risk assessment is in place and a management control programme implemented. - The risk assessment is reviewed every 2 years or when there is significant change to the system or use of the building. - A copy of the risk assessment should be retained at school. - Ensure appropriate statutory and evidential records are maintained for each premises on site, including: - findings of the risk assessment - implementation details of the written scheme

+- the results of any monitoring, inspection or test including dates and conducted by whom. - The risk assessment must be available for any contractor who requires it. - Statutory monitoring will be covered by regular checks undertaken by the nominated competent person and will address any issues that are highlighted by the Risk Assessment. - Additional checks will be required particularly where there are showers and after periods of non-use e.g., summer holidays and these requirements will be addressed by the Site Manager. - Seldom used taps/outlets will be identified in consultation with the competent person. - The Site Manager records the running of all seldom used outlets for a minimum of 2 minutes weekly. - Thermostatic temperature control valves are maintained on an annual basis to ensure correct operation.